Why can't I use Session Manager to connect to my Amazon EC2 instance?

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-The following reasons can cause your Session Manager not to connect to your EC2 instance:
+The following issues prevent Session Manage from connecting to your Amazon EC2 instance:

 - Missing Session Manager prerequisites